-Stefanie Albrecht works at Ecologic Institute as a Junior Researcher.
-She currently works on projects related to soil and agriculture, urban governance, transformation and resource management.
-Her native language is German, and she is fluent in English and has good French skills.
+Stefanie Albrecht worked at Ecologic Institute as a Junior Researcher on projects related to soil and agriculture, urban governance, transformation and resource management.
+Her native language is German, she is fluent in English and has good French skills.

-Stefanie Albrecht works on the project Updated Inventory and Assessment of Soil Protection Policy Instruments in EU Member States for the EU Commission to develop a Wiki-based inventory and an up-to-date assessment of soil policy instruments in the EU Member States.
-In the area of urban governance, Stefanie Albrecht works on the project "City of the Future" Ahrensfelde 2030 and beyond – Living together sustainably and supports the Seventh Framework Programme of the European Commission (FP7) project Post Carbon Cities of Tomorrow (POCACITO).
-Both urban-related projects aim to foresee sustainable pathways towards liveable, affordable, and prospering cities in a global and local context.
-For these projects, Stefanie Albrecht works in particular on the participatory development of a qualitative vision and a deduction of measures from it.
-In the area of transformation, Stefanie Albrecht supports the project From Niche to Mainstream – How to Spread Sustainable Practices developing an impact assessment methodology to evaluate the sustainability of practices and their potential to accelerate the process towards a sustainable society.
-In addition, she is involved with the project Reducing nutrient loadings from agricultural soils to the Baltic Sea via groundwater and streams (Soils2Sea); here she works on governance, monitoring, and stakeholder processes.
+Stefanie Albrecht worked on the project Updated Inventory and Assessment of Soil Protection Policy Instruments in EU Member States for the EU Commission to develop a Wiki-based inventory and an up-to-date assessment of soil policy instruments in the EU Member States.
+She further supported the project Preventing and Remediating Soil Degradation (RECARE) with a case study analysis on soil sealing and land take in Regensburg, Germany.
+In addition, she was involved with the project Reducing Nutrient Loadings from Agricultural Soils to the Baltic Sea via Groundwater and Streams (Soils2Sea); here she works on governance, monitoring, and stakeholder processes.
+In the area of urban governance, Stefanie Albrecht worked on the project "City of the Future" Ahrensfelde 2030 and beyond – Living together sustainably and supported the Seventh Framework Programme of the European Commission (FP7) project Post Carbon Cities of Tomorrow (POCACITO).
+Both urban-related projects aimed to foresee sustainable pathways towards liveable, affordable, and prospering cities in a global and local context.
+For these projects, Stefanie Albrecht worked in particular on the participatory development of a qualitative vision and a deduction of measures from it.
+In the area of transformation, Stefanie Albrecht supported the project From Niche to Mainstream – How to Spread Sustainable Practices developing an impact assessment methodology to evaluate the sustainability of practices and their potential to accelerate the process towards a sustainable society.
+For the project Transformation to Climate Resilient and Resource-conserving Infrastructure (TRAFIS) she analysed the development path of the innovative hybrid power plant Prenzlau.

-Before starting at Ecologic Institute, Stefanie Albrecht worked for three years as a student assistant for Springer Science+Business Media as part of her cooperative education Bachelor in Business Economics.
-She has further work experience in online marketing and lived in Australia for two years after her Bachelor degree.
+Before starting at Ecologic Institute, Stefanie Albrecht worked as a student assistant for Springer Science+Business Media for three years as part of her cooperative education Bachelor in Business Economics.
+She has further work experience in online marketing and lived in Australia for two years after her Bachelor's degree.

 She has a research interest in ecovillages and similar communities as models of sustainable living and development.
-For a study on socio-ecological interaction and institutions she stayed for two months at the Ecovillage Madagascar.
+For a study on socio-ecological interaction and institutions she stayed at the Ecovillage Madagascar for two months.
 Moreover, she was a "Co-Thinker" in the 2.000 sqm project (2.000 sqm = total world acreage/global population) of Zukunftsstiftung Landwirtschaft on sustainable agriculture and food security.
 Upcycling and permaculture are part of her life philosophy.